Table of contents:

 Getting to Tokyo

-You do not need a visa to enter Japan, only a valid passport - provided you stay in the country for less than 90 days.
-We have compiled all the details for entering the country for you:
+You do not need a visa to enter Japan, only a valid passport – provided you stay in the country for less than 90 days.
+We have compiled all the entry details for you:

-You can either travel to Tokyo by plane from international destinations or by train from other Japanese cities, such as Kyoto.
+You can either fly from international destinations or take the train from other Japanese cities, such as Kyoto, to Tokyo.

-That depends on how big your holiday budget is!
-Tokyo is a huge city with an incredible number of sights, and you could easily spend a month filling it with exciting activities.
-But for a first trip, four days to a week is enough.
+Of course, this depends on how large your vacation budget is!
+Tokyo is a huge city with an incredible number of attractions, and you could easily spend a month with exciting activities.
+However, for a first trip, four days to a week is sufficient.

 Attractions